Hawaiian Mission Houses Historic Site and Archives: Oldest Frame House

 The materials to build the Oldest Frame House (Ka Hale Lāʻau 'the wood house') arrived by ship around Cape Horn from Boston in 1821.
 They had already been measured and cut, ready to assemble into a frame house suitable for the climate of New England: with small windows to help keep the heat inside and short eaves so as not to risk cracking under a load of snow.

 Though principally occupied by the seven members of Daniel Chamberlain's family, it often housed as many as five other missionary families, along with occasional ailing sailors or orphans.
 The small parlor served as a schoolhouse, and the basement served as the dining hall.
 The cookhouse was a separate building.

+Among other exhibits in this structure is an authentic replica of Dr. Gerrit Judd's 1830's medical clinic.
+The office contains original furniture and objects, with many painstakingly researched and recreated items.

 Chamberlain House

 The Chamberlain House (Ka Hale Kamalani) was built in 1831 from materials procured locally: coral blocks cut from reefs offshore and lumber salvaged from ships.
 Designed by the mission's quartermaster, Levi Chamberlain, to hold supplies as well as people, it had two stories, an attic, and a cellar.
 The windows are larger, more numerous, and shuttered against the sun.
 The building now serves as the main exhibition hall for the Museum.